 The employer contributions for community colleges, as defined in K.S.A.74-4931(2) and (3), are funded by the State of Kansas on behalf of the employer.
-Therefore, the College is considered to be in a special funding situation as defined by GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+Therefore, the College is considered to be in a special funding situation as defined by GASB Statement No. 68.
 The State is treated as a nonemployer contributing entity in the System.
 Since the College does not contribute directly to the System for active employees, there is no net pension liability or deferred inflows or outflows to report in the financial statements for active employees.